 Is there anything you can do about tip baiting?
 Currently, there’s no way to get compensated when a customer lowers your tip.

 You can complain to Spark support, but they won’t take any action.
-For now, your only option is to remember customers who tip bait you and reject their orders in the future.
+For now, your only option is to remember customers who tip bait and reject their orders in the future.

 How tipping works on Spark orders